-Deposition of substances into the environment (air, water, soil) is a driver of ecosystem change throughout all biomes, with particularly devastating direct effects on freshwater and marine habitats.
+Pollution Direct exploitation Deposition of substances into the environment (air, water, soil) is a driver of ecosystem change throughout all biomes, with particularly devastating direct effects on freshwater and marine habitats.
 This includes eutrophication, acidification, ecotoxicity, and ozone formation, but also the effects of noise, light and disturbance.

-Direct exploitation Anthropogenic exploitation of wildlife, leading to biodiversity loss and extinctions.
+Anthropogenic exploitation of wildlife, leading to biodiversity loss and extinctions.
 This includes overfishing, harvesting of species for medicinal use and pet trade, as well as water usage.

-Invasive species Exotic or 'alien' species in terrestrial and aquatic ecosystems, disrupting the ecological functioning of natural systems by outdisrupting the ecological functioning of natural systems by outcompeting local and indigenous species for natural resources, with negative implications for biodiversity at local and regional scales and causing significant economic damage.
+Invasive species Other pressures Exotic or 'alien' species in terrestrial and aquatic ecosystems, disrupting the ecological functioning of natural systems by out- competing local and indigenous species for natural resources, with negative implications for biodiversity at local and regional scales and causing significant economic damage.
 Various additional pressures, such as fauna collisions and electrocutions, droughts, hunting, erosion, and pesticide use, among others.